justmarkham/DAT7/code/02_command_line.md

 ### Tips

-* If there are spaces in file or folder names, use a "\" to "escape" the space characters, or just put the entire file path in quotes.
+* If there are spaces in file or directory names, use a "\" to "escape" the space characters, or just put the entire file path in quotes.
-* After typing the first few letters of a file or folder name, you can hit Tab to auto-complete the name.
+* After typing the first few letters of a file or directory name, you can hit Tab to auto-complete the name.
 (This often auto-escapes spaces for you.)
 * Use the up and down arrow keys to navigate previously entered commands.

 ### File paths